Rushikesh-Malave-175/GD-Resume/README.md

 * Compatible with command line progams like **[Aria2c](https://aria2.github.io/), wget or curl** which require a **Direct link**

 ## Getting Started
-* Download the latest version (.exe) from [releases](https://github.com/Rushikesh-Malave-175/GD-Resume/releases/latest)
+* Download the latest version (.exe - portable) from [releases](https://github.com/Rushikesh-Malave-175/GD-Resume/releases/latest)
 * Simply run it.
 * You can paste the public link in to the first box and hit 'generate' to create the new link.
 * You can also copy the generated link using the 'copy to clipboard' button